aysehumeyraali/aysehumeyraali/README.md

 - 👋 Hi, I’m @aysehumeyraali
-- 👀 I’m interested in coding
+- 👀 I’m interested in cyber security
-- 🌱 I’m currently learning phyton and php language
+- 🌱 I’m currently learning python and php language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aysehumeyraali2@gmail.com
 - 😄 Pronouns: ...